 Should I let the bar drop on the floor or keep it hanging?

-According to some it is best to start each barbell row rep from a dead stop.
+According to some, each barbell row rep should start from a dead stop.
 Others prefer to keep the weight hanging the whole time.
 Technically, neither is right or wrong.

-However, I believe most people do better with the full stop version.
-This method also teaches you how to generate explosive power without bouncing (there is no stretch reflex coming from the lats and traps at the bottom) and allows your lower back to rest a little more in-between reps.
+However, I believe that most people do better with the full stop version.
+This method teaches you how to generate explosive power without bouncing (there is no stretch reflex coming from the lats at the bottom).
 Still, it would be wrong to say that the other method is invalid and bad form by default.

 Note: Not letting the bar touch the floor keeps your lats stretched at the bottom.
-For some people this means easier time activating the muscle.
+For some people, this technique makes it easier to feel the muscle working.

 Also, don’t be afraid to let your shoulders row forward at the end of each repetition.
-Don’t be one of those idiots who always try to keep their shoulders back!!!
-Many Men’s Health wannabes think that retracting your shoulders constantly protects your back, but the only thing it does is creating shoulder impingement.
+Don’t be one of those idiots who always try to keep their shoulders back!
+Men’s Health wannabes think that retracting your shoulders constantly protects your joints, but the only thing it does is creating an opportunity for shoulder impingement.
 You should allow your scapula to protract (shoulders move forward) at the bottom of the lift.
 Safe the retraction for the last part of the barbell row.
-At this point you want your shoulders to be back.
-However, keeping them in similar position the whole time is not proper form.
-The thing that keeps your back straight are the spinal erectors – not the muscles in your shoulders.
+At that point you want your shoulders to be back.
+However, keeping them in a similar position the whole time is not proper form.
+The muscles that keep your back straight are the spinal erectors – not the muscles in your shoulders.
 Thus, the better cue is to push your chest out, not to retract your shoulders.

 Can I cheat when the weight gets heavy?

 This is another tricky part of the barbell row.
 First, some hip extension and leg movement is natural and does not equal bad form, especially when the weight gets heavy.
 You will never lift a decent number while trying to look like a client of a personal trainer with shaved legs and lots of oil.
-Some body movement is allowed.
+Some hip movement is allowed.
 That does not mean that you should behave like a bodybuilding idiot humping the barbell.
-If you are using so much of your hips, you might just as well deadlift.

-Keep the back angle the same as much as possible
+Preserve the back angle as much as possible

-When you are doing barbell rows, you should keep the angle formed by your torso and upper legs the same as much as possible.
-When the weight gets heavy this angle will increase – make sure to limit its growth.
+Try to keep the angle formed by your torso and upper legs the same.
+When the weight gets heavy this angle will increase.
+Make sure to limit its growth.

-What kind of grip should I use – overhand or underhand?
+What grip should I use – overhand or underhand?

 Always use an overhand grip (palms facing you).
 This is very important.
-Only idiots use the underhand grip (palms facing away).
-Why?
-Because this will tear your biceps tendons.
-The weight you are going to barbell row is too heavy for the connective tissue of your arms to handle.
+Only idiots rely on the underhand grip (palms facing away).
+The underhand grip can tear your biceps tendons because you will always row more than you can curl.

-Let’s say that you can barbell row 200 lbs /90kg with some decent amount of hip power.
-What do you think will happen if all that weight shifts to your biceps tendon?
-Some bozos will say that more weight equals more stimulation and growth, but in this case it means an injury because it’s just too much.
+Let’s say that you can a barbell row with 200lbs/90kg.
+What do you think will happen if all that weight shifts to your biceps tendons?
+Some bozos will say that more weight equals more stimulation and growth, but in this case, it equals an injury because it’s just too much.
 Even Dorian Yates, the guy who popularized the underhand barbell row, has suffered from biceps problems due to it.
-The overhand (palms facing you) version stretches the biceps much less and protects it.
+The overhand (palms facing you) version stretches the biceps less and protects it.

 What about the Yates row?
 Dorian Yates had a great back.
-Maybe the key to back mass was his row variation?
+Maybe the key to back mass is his row variation?

-Here’s the deal: The Yates row sucks – plain and simple.
-The range of motion is short because you are too far upright.
-The reasons why Yates had a great back are genetics, drugs and drugs and genetics.
+The Yates row sucks.
+The range of motion is short because you are too upright.
+The reasons why Yates had a great back are genetics and drugs.
 Sorry.
 An exercise variation is not the secret to massive back growth.

 Should I hold my breath during barbell rows?

-Naturally, you will hold your breath during the execution of the exercise.
-This will protect your back and make you stronger.
-Whenever you have to exert some sort of strength effort, holding your breath happens naturally.
+Whenever you have to exert some sort of strong physical effort, holding your breath happens naturally.
 Even people who don’t exercise do it.
-I have witnessed this many times.
-One time when our old car was frozen I had to push it with the help of two other people.
-They both held their breath while exerting force, and I can tell you right now that they knew nothing about training.
+I have witnessed this on a couple of occasions.
+One time I had to push a car with the help of two men.
+They both held their breaths while exerting force despite knowing nothing about training.

-The simple way to things is to inhale at the bottom, hold your breath during the hardest part and exhale on the way down under control.
+The classic method is to inhale at the bottom, hold your breath during the hardest part and exhale on the way down under control.
 Honestly, most people will do this naturally.

 How can I activate my lats more?

-The final part is to imagine pulling through your elbows while retracting your shoulders back on the way up.
-It helps if you treat your arms as just hooks.
+Let your shoulders row forward at the bottom as previously mentioned and use a narrow grip.
+This will stretch the lats even more.
+Then imagine pulling through your elbows while retracting your shoulders back on the way up.
+It helps if you treat your arms as hooks.
 You can read more about lat activation in this article.

 Can I use straps for my barbell rows?

-Yes, but the best way is to keep them for your final works sets.
+Yes, but the best way is to keep them for your final work sets.
 Only use straps when you need them.
-Don’t be afraid!
-You will not go in Hell due to strap usage.

 Should I do barbell rows for high or low reps?

-Barbell rows work better when you keep the reps no higher than 8-10.
-Why?
-Because they contain technical elements that suffer when you are fatigued.
+Barbell rows work better when you keep the reps lower than 8-10 because the exercise contains technical elements that suffer when you are fatigued.
 You can’t compare the exercise to seated cable rows.
 The barbell row is a free weight movement and demands a little more respect.
 It’s better to keep the execution tight and strict.
-I don’t see much benefit in doing 20 reps.
+I don’t see a benefit in doing 20 reps.
 In 99% of the cases, your form will suffer a lot during the final repetitions.
-Where’s the benefit in that?

 Where should I feel the barbell row?

-When you are doing barbell rows properly, you will ”feel them” in the middle of the back.
-The lats are also targeted, but the middle back muscles are so compressed that most of the sensation produced by barbell rows occupies the mid zone.
-Usually, the day after barbell rows people are really sore in the middle of their traps (middle back).
+If you are doing barbell rows properly, you will ”feel them” in the middle of the back.
+The lats are also targeted, but the middle back muscles are so compressed that most of the sensation produced by the exercise occupies the mid zone.
+Usually, the day after barbell rows people are really sore in the middle of their traps.
 If that’s you, don’t panic – there’s not a ninja star in your back.

-If for some reason your are feeling barbell rows mostly in your arms, you are probably using too much biceps to pull.
-Reduce the weight and when you are pulling imagine that your arms are just hooks.
-Using straps may help with this, because straps require less grip force, which can help with ”deactivating your biceps” during rows.
+If for some reason you are feeling barbell rows mostly in your arms, you are probably using too much biceps to pull.
+Reduce the weight and treat your arms as hooks.
+Using straps may help with this because straps require less grip force.
+This can help with ”deactivating your biceps” during rows.
 However, sometimes you may be doing everything right and still get sore arms.
 That’s not a surprise because the elbow flexors (biceps) are a big part of the barbell row.
-Use your iFone to record yourself and evaluate what you are doing wrong.
-If you don’t have an iFone, ask somebody from the gym with an iFone (preferably a lady) to record you and sent you the video to your e-mail address.
+Use your iPhone to record yourself and evaluate what you are doing wrong.
+If you don’t have an iPhone, ask somebody from the gym (preferably a lady) to record you and sent you the videos to your e-mail address.
 This technique is part of another upcoming article – how to pick up girls with barbell rows.

-The best way to improve your barbell row is to use training cycles – you work up to a certain weight, deload and then build back up again.
+The best way to improve your barbell row is to use training cycles – work up, deload and then build back up again.
 All else is literally ineffective magazine glamor.

 The barbell row works the lower back only when you are not using support.
-However, there are other exercises that will focus on your spinal erectors much more.
-Examples: deadlifts, weighted back hyperextensions, Romanian deadlifts…etc.
+However, there are other exercises that will focus on your spinal erectors much more (e.g., deadlifts, weighted back hyperextensions, Romanian deadlifts…etc.)

 The barbell row develops both – back width and thickness.
 However, don’t expect to develop a back similar to the ones you see in magazines.
 Those guys and girls ain’t natty.